hpburon/Workshop/Nieves.md

 March 25, 2020

+Question: Nieves et al. use the random forest machine learning method to predict what value globally?
+Describe in detail how random forest works.
+What is a dasymetric population allocation?
+Which geospatial covariates proved to be the most important when predicting global values of where humans reside?

 Nieves et al. used the random forest machine learning method to predict population density in LMICs.
 Random forest, a type of machine-learning falling under the category “ensemble methods,” works by taking individual decision trees that are considered “weak learners,” and combining them to form a “strong learner.”
 Benefits of ensemble methods include increased